Mean-Field Model for Two-Layer Neural Networks Trained with Consensus-Based Optimization: Mean-field Models

-This section provides a study of mean-field limits, as indicated in Figure \ref{fig:meanfield_diagram}.
-We derive an explicit JKO scheme that arises in the limit to infinity of both the width of the neural network $ M $ and the number of particles $ N $.
+This section provides a study of mean-field models, as indicated in Figure \ref{fig:meanfield_diagram}.
+We derive an explicit JKO scheme that arises when both the width of the neural network $ M $ and the number of particles $ N $ tend to infinity.
 In Subsection \ref{limit_M}, we start from the classical CBO formulation, detailed in \mbox{Subsection \ref{cbo}}, and take the width of the neural network to infinity ($ M \to \infty $).
 We obtain an optimal transport (OT) formulation of CBO.
-Starting from the optimal transport formulation of CBO, Subsection \ref{limit_N} derives the time-discrete mean-field limit ($ N \to \infty $).
+Starting from the optimal transport formulation of CBO, Subsection \ref{limit_N} derives the time-discrete mean-field model ($ N \to \infty $).
 Further, we show that the population variance decreases each iteration.
+Finally, Subsection~\ref{sec:mean-field_numerics} illustrates numerically that the empirical risk decreases monotonically in $M$ and in $N$ separately, in agreement with the respective mean-field models.